COPRS/infrastructure/doc/how-to/Certificates.md

 ## Stash community license

 A **Stash community** licence is mandatory for the *stash operator* application, get one [here](https://license-issuer.appscode.com/?p=stash-community) and write it in the `main.yaml` inventory file.

+## Kubernetes certificates

+Kubeadm generate all certificates needed for a kubernetes cluster.
+These certificates expire after 1 year.
+Kubeadm will take care of renewing the certificates upon cluster upgrade.

+> Note: It is a best practice to upgrade your cluster frequently in order to stay secure.

+To manually renew the certificates, read the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#manual-certificate-renewal).

+For more informations read [the documentation related to certificate management for Kubernetes](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/).